delightio/ios/README.md

 After a recording has been stopped, it is not possible to restart it again in that session.

-### Saving to Photo Album ###

-If you would like the video to be copied to the user's Photo Album after each recording, call `[Delight setSavesToPhotoAlbum:YES]`.
-By default the video is not copied.

 ### Properties ###

 You can attach arbitrary metadata to recordings by calling `[Delight setPropertyValue:forKey:]`.
 The value must be either an NSString or NSNumber.
 In the control panel, it is possible to filter recordings by property.